 In many states, central visual acuity and peripheral vision are routinely tested by the Department of Motor Vehicles when a license is renewed.
 Most states require 20/40 visual acuity in at least one eye for unrestricted licensing (glasses or contacts are allowed).
 However, in some states, practitioners can extend the requirement pending medical justification.
 Additionally, some states have approved use of bioptics (a lens system with a telescope attached to a pair of glasses) for people with severely reduced vision.
 For horizontal peripheral vision, safe driving thresholds vary widely among states from no requirement to about 140°.

-Older drivers often require referral to an ophthalmologist for comprehensive testing.
+Older drivers often require referral to an ophthalmologist for comprehensive testing if visual issues related to driving are present.

 Various parameters of physical function can be assessed in the office.

-Motor speed, balance, and coordination can be assessed with the rapid-pace walk test.
+Motor speed, reaction time, balance, and coordination can be assessed with the rapid-pace walk test.
 The patient is asked to walk a 3-m (10-ft) path, turn around, and walk back to the starting point as quickly as possible.
 If the patient normally walks with a walker or cane, it should be used during the test.
-A time of > 9 sec may indicate an increased risk of an MVC.
-Practitioners should try to determine the reason for impairment (eg, parkinsonism, arthritis) in order to create a treatment plan.
+A time of > 9 seconds may indicate an increased risk of an MVC.
+Practitioners should try to determine the reason for impairment (eg, parkinsonism, arthritis) in order to determine its effect on driving and create a treatment plan.

 Range of motion should be tested in the cervical region and in all joints of the upper and lower extremities.
 Decreased cervical range of motion impairs ability to turn the head and scan for traffic (particularly in the blind spot).
 Older adults should have ≥ 30° of lateral rotation to each side; if range of motion is less, they can be referred to a physical therapist to improve range of motion or to a driving rehabilitation specialist for installation of larger, wide-angle mirrors in the vehicle.
-Decreased range of motion in the extremities impairs ability to operate vehicle controls.
+Many newer vehicles come equipped with blind spot detection mirrors to assist drivers in monitoring their blind spot during lane changes.
+Decreased range of motion in the extremities may impair ability to operate vehicle controls safely and efficiently.

-Lower extremity proprioception and peripheral sensory function should be tested.
-Decreased sensation can impair ability to modulate pressure on foot controls.
+Lower extremity proprioception and sensation should be evaluated.
+Decreased sensation, particularly in the right lower extremity, can impair ability to safely operate the foot pedals.

-The Clock Drawing Test: This brief test screens for visual perception, visuospatial skills, selective attention, and executive skills.
+The Freund Clock Drawing Test: This brief test screens for visual perception, visuospatial skills, selective attention, semantic memory, and executive skills.
+Scores of 4 and under indicate potential concern related to driving.

-The Trail-Making Test (Part B): This test assesses attention and visual scanning.
-Part B assesses alternating attention and executive function.
-Part B can be found at the National Highway Traffic Safety Administration web site .
-Drivers with an abnormal score on Part B (eg, > 180 sec) may be candidates for more specialized testing by a driving rehabilitation specialist.
+The Trail-Making Test ( Parts A and B): These tests assess attention and visual scanning.
+Part A is easier and should always be given prior to part B. Part B is more challenging and assesses alternating attention and executive function.
+Drivers with an abnormal score on Part B (eg, > 180 seconds) may be candidates for more specialized testing by a driving rehabilitation specialist.

-The Mini-Mental State Examination: Examination of mental status (see Examination of Mental Status) screens for cognitive impairments.
+The Mini-Mental State Examination: Examination of mental status Examination of Mental Status The patient’s attention span is assessed first; an inattentive patient cannot cooperate fully and hinders testing.
+Any hint of cognitive decline requires examination of mental status (see Examination... read more screens for cognitive impairments.
 However, this test has not been validated for use in determining driving privileges, and traffic safety experts do not agree whether it is a useful for this purpose.

 Maze tests: Various maze tests (eg, the Snellgrove Maze Test) require people to navigate through a maze printed on paper.
 These tests help assess visual search and executive skills.